NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 <img src="Documentation/RenameVariableAfterType.sampleusecase.gif" width="710">

-Visual Studio Code refactoring that changes a variable name, to an auto-generated name from the variable type or expression used in the assignment, e.g. "Foo x =" => "Foo foo ="
+Visual Studio code refactoring that changes a variable name, to an auto-generated name from the variable type or expression used in the assignment, e.g. "Foo x =" => "Foo foo ="

 - a simple heuristic, not AI based (yet)
 - works on a single or many variables at once